 Perception becomes central to Byron's poetic output as he seeks to challenge the nature of any single interpretation or opinion, and show the ambiguity inherent in any action as the narrator, the reader, and the poet himself form their own opinions based on their own particular set of circumstances.
-Andrew Bennett writes that, "Indeed, poetry begins to be understood as not only recording the life of the poet but actually constructing that life: poetry begins to produce the writer's identity."39 This thoughtful assertion can be refined further to make space for the large emphasis Byron placed upon the relationship between poet, hero, narrator, and audience.
+Andrew Bennett writes that, "Indeed, poetry begins to be understood as not only recording the life of the poet but actually constructing that life: poetry begins to produce the writer's identity."
+This thoughtful assertion can be refined further to make space for the large emphasis Byron placed upon the relationship between poet, hero, narrator, and audience.
 This four-fold fluid structure allows each part to create and be created by each other constituent part; there is no controlling principle - this is a symbiotic concept.
-The poetry alone cannot fully produce the writer's identity.40 The life and the poetry may inform one another, but it is perception, perception of the nature of the poetry and the life that remains at the forefront of Byron's presentation of his hero.
+The poetry alone cannot fully produce the writer's identity; the interaction between the poet, his audience and his work form the basis for identity.
+The life and the poetry may inform one another, but it is perception, perception of the nature of the poetry and the life that remains at the forefront of Byron's presentation of his hero.
 Byron's layered and sensitive approach to perception foregrounds dualities and the fractured condition of existence.